lifer thick, clotted water + pōl Old English Gaelic (a) pool. Population - 496,770.

 The oldest, still-operating, mainline terminus in the world and SlyBob can't think of an older, no-longer-operating, branchline station that isn't a terminus, can you?

-The Victorian vibe has been preserved as it has next door at the former North Western Hotel.
+The Victorian vibe is preserved as it is next door at the former North Western Hotel.
 Radisson™ now provide the lodgings and, this being the 21st century, of course it's got a Wetherspoon™s in it!

 Sneaking in on the left is Liverpool's famed Empire Theatre and you name 'em and they'll have played there.
 From Garland and Sinatra through to a little-known, four-piece combo called...
 The Rolling Stones!

-OK, so there were five of them, but that attempt at a joke leads into the first mention of the Fab Four, like enough common knowledge hasn't already been covered?
+OK, so there were five of them, but that attempt at a joke leads into the first, non-fleeting mention of the Fab Four, like enough common knowledge hasn't already been covered?

-Only 5,000 applicants out of an estimated 40,000 secured tickets for a couple of performances on their sold-out, 1965 UK tour and the last time the band would play live in Liverpool.
+Only 5,000 applicants from an estimated 40,000 secured tickets for a couple of performances on their sold-out, 1965 UK tour and the last time the band would play live in Liverpool.

-Their maturing audience is said to have been not quite so hysterical but that could be down to a heavy police presence, something McCartney wasn't happy with and probably because of what he was now stashing backstage, right man?
+A maturing audience weren't quite as hysterical as before, but that could be down to a heavy police presence, something McCartney wasn't happy with and probably because of what he was now stashing backstage, right man?

 Directly opposite the old North Western is Liverpool's architectural jewel, the classic Neoclassical St. George's Hall.
-Designed by, and even we're beginning to doubt this now, a competition winner for a multi-purpose public venue, it opened in 1854 and it looks like this from the front.
+Designed by, and even we're beginning to doubt it now, a competition winner for a multi-functioning public venue, it opened in 1854 and it looks like this from the front.

 And it looks like this from the back.

-It has hosted many events over the years including a public rally that turned into a riot and the draw for the 2023 Eurovision™ Song Contest.
+It has hosted numerous events over the years including a rally that turned into a riot and the draw for the 2023 Eurovision™ Song Contest.
 The pleasant St. John's gardens behind provide a rare area of shrubbery and just below you'll find the Hillsborough Monument Memorial.

-Family and friends of the people who died on that awful day in 1989 funded the embossed, bronze cylinder with all 96 names displayed and it's a powerful piece that serves its purpose to always remind.
+Family and friends of the people who died on that awful day in 1989 funded the embossed, bronze cylinder with all 96 names displayed and it's a powerful piece serving its purpose to always remind.

-There are two buildings of similar age and appearance next to St. George's.
+There are two structures of similar age and appearance next to St. George's.
 The Walker Art Gallery is the city's best known and doubles as the national gallery of the North, no less.
-All of the big doodlers hang in here while next door's World Museum is more antiquities and natural history from around the globe.
+Many of the big doodlers hang in here while next door's World Museum is more antiquities and natural history from around the globe.

-Both buildings were gifted by benefactors and, get this, neither were designed by no crummy competition winners, neither.
+Both buildings were gifted by benefactors and, get this, neither was designed by no crummy competition winners, neither.

-That leaves the rest of the afternoon to do some standard city centre bumbling but is there anything left to see?
+That leaves the rest of the afternoon for standard city centre bumbling, but is there anything left to see?
 Eeeh!
-There's TV's Adelphi Hotel and eeeh!
-There's a sign for the A5409, which takes you towards West Derby from where just off Deysbrook Lane they filmed Brookside.
+TV's Adelphi Hotel and eeeh!
+A road sign to the A5409, which heads towards West Derby, from where just off Deysbrook Lane they filmed Brookside.

 Of course there's something left to see, the Cavern Club, of course.
 This famous venue, the 'birthplace' of the Beatles, opened its doors in...
 1984 and that's because of British Rail.